zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER SEVENTEEN.md

 standing up to look at him.

 Fortunately, Dumbledore arrived moments later.
-The babble died away.
+The ==babble== died away.

 "Another year gone!"
 Dumbledore said cheerfully.
 "And I must trouble you with an old man's wheezing waffle before we sink our teeth into our delicious feast.
 What a year it has been!
 Hopefully your heads are all a little fuller than they were... you have the whole summer ahead to get them nice and empty before next year starts....